 Loctek UF6M Price

 There isn’t a direct comparison with this bike (other than the Loctek UF4M which is slightly cheaper).
 Other upright exercise bikes with a desktop are set with only that and fold up when not in use.
-They range from $100 less up to a similar price as the bike depending on deals.

 You are paying extra for what is more traditional upright bike with the ability to convert to a desktop when you want along with hand pulse sensor for heart rate monitoring.